 Many, many Harry Potter fanfictions portray Bellatrix Lestrange as feeling this way towards Voldemort, but Harry Potter and the Methods of Rationality is one of the few works to make all the awful treatment she endures because of it explicit rather than mere subtext.
 It is notPlayed for Laughs, and in fact firmly establishes Voldemort as irredeemably evil in Harry's mind when he realises that he can be presented with such fanatical, unconditional devotion and not love her back, not even a little bit.

-BK Willis' "To Die For" series of Doctor Who fics features an Adric who's pretty much the equivalent of South Park's Kenny and a Nyssa who causes said deaths every time he tries to approach her in a romantic or even semi-friendly manner, played for black comedy.
+BK Willis' "To Die For" series of Doctor Who fics features an Adric who's the equivalent of South Park's Kenny and a Nyssa who causes said deaths every time he tries to approach her in a romantic or even semi-friendly manner, played for black comedy.

 Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street, who enables Sweeney's serial murders and disposes of his victims by baking them into pies.
 She continues to make romantic overtures to him despite his obvious disinterest, going so far as to trick him into thinking his wife is dead.
 He throws her into her own oven to burn to death when he discovers her deception.